Positional Encoding via Token-Aware Phase Attention: Pretraining and long-context continual-pretraining

 \subsection{Evaluation Results}

-We report the test perplexity for multiple Positional Encoding methods on context window sizes ranging from 1k to 64k on the checkpoints obtained from Subsection \ref{long_ft}.
+We report the test perplexity for multiple positional encoding methods on context window sizes ranging from 1k to 64k on the checkpoints obtained from Subsection \ref{pretrain-tot}.

 As shown in Table \ref{key_results}, on short to mid context lengths (1k–16k) all position encodings exhibit a similar, monotonically decreasing perplexity curve (from $\sim$13.0 at 1k to $\sim$11.8 at 16k), with differences within a few hundredths.
 At 32k, a noticeable difference appears: TAPA attains the lowest perplexity (11.74), followed by YaRN (12.16), while RoPE/PI plateau around 12.96–12.97.
 Beyond this point, the trends diverge sharply.
 At 49k–64k, RoPE/PI and YaRN collapse.
-The perplexities blows up to $\sim$938–2285 (RoPE/PI) and $\sim$322–1963 (YaRN)—whereas TAPA remains stable (11.67 at 49k, 11.75 at 64k).
+The perplexities blow up to $\sim$938–2285 (RoPE/PI) and $\sim$322–1963 (YaRN)—whereas TAPA remains stable (11.67 at 49k, 11.75 at 64k).
 In other words, while YaRN is more resilient than RoPE/PI it still collapses at very long lengths.
 TAPA is the only method that preserves low perplexity across the entire 1k–64k range, demonstrating substantially stronger long-context robustness and utilization than the alternatives.

-In addition, we consider zero-shot long-context perplexity without 32k fine-tuning.
-We directly evaluate LLaMA3 7B models pretrained at 8k on 1k--32k and present the results in Table \ref{key_results_extra}.
+In addition, we consider zero-shot long-context perplexity without 32k continual-pretraining.
+We directly evaluate 7B models pretrained at 8k on 1k--32k and present the results in Table \ref{key_results_extra}.
 It shows that all position encodings behave similarly on 1k--8k (perplexity decreases from $\sim$13.1 at 1k to $\sim$12.2 at 8k with sub-tenth differences).
 However, extrapolation beyond 8k fails for {RoPE}/{PI}/{YaRN}: at 16k their perplexities jump to around $ 5.87\times 10^{3}$, and at 32k to roughly $ 1.63\times 10^{4}$.
-In contrast, {TAPA} degrades gracefully, reaching $17.96$ at 16k and $122.71$ at 32k, which is about $327\times$ and $133\times$ lower than the next-best baseline, respectively.
-These results indicate that without any long-context fine-tuning, {TAPA} retains substantially better long-range generalization relative to all other baselines.
+In contrast, {TAPA} degrades gracefully, reaching $17.96$ at 16k and $122.71$ at 32k, which is about $327\times$ and $133\times$ lower than the next-best baselines.
+These results indicate that without any long-context continual-pretraining, {TAPA} retains substantially better long-range generalization relative to all other baselines.